celsiusnarhwal/homebrew-htt/README.md

 # Houkago Tea Tap

-The Houkago Tea Tap is the repository for [Homebrew](https://brew.sh) formulae that I personally maintain (and that are not necessarily for my software).
+The Houkago Tea Tap is the repository for [Homebrew](https://brew.sh) distributions of my software.

 ```bash
 brew tap celsiusnarhwal/htt